 At John Foy & Associates, we’ve helped many injured workers after an accident.
 With over 20 years of experience, we know how to win cases.
 We’ll communicate directly with the insurance company while you focus on healing.
 Call or contact us online for a free consultation.

 Workers’ compensation, also known as workers’ compensation, protects employees who suffer injuries at work.
 Unlike personal injury claims, fault does not matter with workers’ compensation claims.
 You don’t have to prove that your employer or someone else caused your accident.

 Workers’ compensation is insurance that an employer buys for employees.
 It covers:

 - Rehabilitation benefits

-Workers’ comp benefits should help you return to work and cover your costs.
-If a worker dies on the job, workers’ comp also benefits the worker’s dependents.
+Workers’ compensation benefits should help you return to work and cover your costs.
+If a worker dies on the job, workers’ compensation also benefits the worker’s dependents.
 There are some limitations, as you can’t file a claim for pain and suffering or other related damages.
 However, there may be some exceptions to this rule, depending on your case.

-You should not have to pay for the costs of a work-related injury.
-While workers’ comp should cover everything, it might be challenging to get what you deserve.
-A workers’ compensation lawyer can help protect your rights from the beginning.
+You shouldn’t have to pay for the costs of a work-related injury.
+While workers’ compensation should cover everything, it isn’t easy to get what you deserve.
+Our Stonecrest workers’ compensation lawyer can help protect your rights from the beginning.

 Work injuries can happen at any worksite.
 Injuries are most common at workplaces like construction sites, but they can occur even in office settings.
 For example, someone might have injuries from repetitive movements, such as typing.

-Work-related injuries covered under workers’ comp can include:
+Work-related injuries covered under workers’ compensation can include: